jet/equinox/DOCUMENTATION.md

 - _Snapshots_ - A snapshot is an intentionally roundtrippable version of a State, that can be saved and restored.
 Typically one would do this to save the (latency, roundtrips, RUs, deserialization and folding) cost of loading all the Events in a long running sequence of Events to re-establish the State.
 The [EventStore folks have a great walkthrough on Rolling Snapshots](https://eventstore.org/docs/event-sourcing-basics/rolling-snapshots/index.html).

-- Projections - the term projection is *heavily* overloaded, meaning anything from the proceeds of a SELECT statement, the result of a `map` operation, an EventStore projection, an event being propagated via Kafka (no, further examples are not required!).
+- Projections - the term projection is *heavily* overloaded, meaning anything from the proceeds of a SELECT statement, the result of a `map` operation, an EventStore projection to an event being propagated via Kafka (no, further examples are not required!).

 .... and: